phys-jychen/calo-mc/README.md

 ## Change Log
 ### 11 December 2023
 The structure of AHCAL is now the same as that from IHEP, by adding ESR, changing the materials, and modifying the thickness of PCB.
 See [Standard Structure](#standard-structure).
+### 15 December 2023
+Simplified the geometry of ESR.

 ## Acknowledgement & Reference
 The author would like to thank Mr Zhen WANG (TDLI/SJTU), for kindly offering his project [cepc-calo](https://github.com/wangz1996/cepc-calo) for the convenience of generating MC samples of CEPC calorimeters.
 In this project (CALO-MC), the Geant4 framework was adopted from cepc-calo.